 The amounts allocated to the license performance obligation for the AstraZeneca Lead Product and the four performance obligations for the four research licenses for AstraZeneca Collaboration Products will be recognized on a proportional performance basis as the activities are conducted over the life of the arrangement.
 The amounts allocated to the performance obligation for phase 1 services, technology transfer services for the AstraZeneca Lead Product will be recognized on a proportional performance basis over the estimated term of development through phase 2a study.
-The amounts allocated to the performance obligation for phase 2a study.
 The amounts allocated to the performance obligation for phase 2a services for the AstraZeneca Lead Product will be recognized on a proportionate performance basis over an estimated term of 12 months.
-The amounts allocated to the performance obligation for phase 2a study.
-The amounts allocated to the AstraZeneca Lead Product and the AstraZeneca Collaboration Products.
+The amounts allocated to the performance obligation for participation on each of the committees will be recognized on a straight-line basis over the expected term of development of the AstraZeneca Lead Product and the AstraZeneca Collaboration Products.
 The term of performance is approximately five years.
-The amounts allocated to the four performance obligations for the AstraZeneca Collaboration Products.
-The term of performance obligations for the AstraZeneca Collaboration Products will be recognized upon exercise of the specific material right and delivery of each of the development licenses.
-As of March 31, 2022, there was \$12.8 million of aggregate transaction price allocated to remaining performance obligations.
+The amounts allocated to the four performance obligations for the material rights to acquire a development license and the four performance obligations for commercial licenses for the AstraZeneca Collaboration Products will be recognized upon exercise of the specific material right and delivery of each of the development licenses.
+As of June 30, 2022, there was \$12.0 million of aggregate transaction price allocated to remaining performance obligations.